comsysto/enterprise-integration-pattern-shapes-for-gliffy/README.md

 # enterprise-integration-pattern-shapes-for-gliffy

-redirect to new repository owner
+:bangbang: This repos exists so that the GitHub Pages redirects to new repository owner.